epsilon537/boxlambda/docs/components_riscv_dbg.md

 As their names suggest, `common_cells` and `tech_cells_generic` provide essential building blocks like FIFOs, CDC logic, and reset logic.
 The `pulpino` dependency is minimal, limited to a few clock management cells.

 To integrate these dependencies, git submodules were created under the `sub/` directory in the BoxLambda repository.
-A `Bender.yml` manifest in the RISCV-DBG component directory references all the necessary sources:
+A `Bender.yml` manifest in the `riscv-dbg` component directory references all the necessary sources:
 [gw/components/riscv-dbg/Bender.yml](https://github.com/epsilon537/boxlambda/blob/master/gw/components/riscv-dbg/Bender.yml).

 The directory structure looks as follows: